 Facebook is accused of improperly handling medical data in a complaint filed with the FTC.
 According to the complaint, Facebook pushed its Groups functionality suggesting that users share personal health information, or PHI, then didn’t store it properly or notify users that the groups weren’t completely sealed from public view.

 Unfortunately, Facebook’s mishandling of PHI doesn’t end there.
 They have been inadvertently collecting data from nearly a dozen third-party apps and storing it on their servers without user’s knowledge.
-These apps use Facebook’s Software is the stuff that lives inside your computer; games...
-More development kit, or SDK, allowing people to log in using their Facebook ID.
+These apps use Facebook’s software development kit, or SDK, allowing people to log in using their Facebook ID.
 The SDK also allows developers to see how people are using their apps by allowing Facebook to collect and store their data.
 Some of the affected apps track heartbeats, blood pressure, menstrual cycles, and pregnancy statuses.
 Technically, this one isn’t all Facebook’s fault, much of blame lays with the app developers themselves.

 In more Facebook news, the company says it will soon be releasing a patch for the iOS version of WhatsApp that will fix a bug allowing Face ID and Touch ID to be bypassed.
 Simply put, there’s a way for people to read WhatsApp messages on iOS devices without having to use Touch ID or Face ID, which is a problem for a secure messaging app.